“Bad libraries build collections, good libraries build services, great libraries build communities” — R. David Lankes.

 Reading and Research

 PLC is a reading and research community, and the libraries provide a wonderfully varied collection of fiction and literature that stimulates students to read widely.
 The libraries host guest authors such as Dianne Wolfer and celebrate different literary and community events such as Book Week and National Aboriginal and Islander Day Observance Committee Week (NAIDOC).
-PLC girls also have the opportunity to participate in different literary events like the Tim Winton Writing Competition.
+PLC students also have the opportunity to participate in different literary events like the Tim Winton Writing Competition.

 The extensive fiction and non-fiction collections are complemented by a technology-rich environment that provides access to sophisticated databases and online resources.
 Use is made of federated search functionality and supporting library programmes to equip girls with the necessary skills to navigate an information rich environment and avoid ‘info whelm’.